streamwall/streamwall/README.md

 ## How it works

-Streamwall is a specialized web browser for displaying and managing grids of video streams.
+Streamwall is a specialized web browser designed to display and manage grids of video streams.

-Streamwall uses [Electron](https://www.electronjs.org) to arrange a grid of web browser views, loading the specified webpages into them, effectively producing a CCTV-esque result that can be broadcasted with livestreaming and video recording software.
-Streamwall is built and distribued with [Electron Forge](https://www.electronforge.io/).
+Streamwall uses [Electron](https://www.electronjs.org) to arrange a grid of web browser views, load the specified video source(s), and produce a CCTV-esque composition for the sake of rebroadcasting.
+Streamwall is built and distribued with [Electron Forge](https://www.electronforge.io/)

 For each live video, Streamwall creates a separate browser, finds the `<video>` tag in its web page, and reformats the page so that the video fills the space.
 This works for a wide variety of web pages and platforms without the need for specialized scrapers (with exception)